awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 ### Client Supplier

-A function that returns a KMS client that can make the following API calls in a particular AWS region:
+A function that maps a region string to a KMS client that can make the following API calls in the given AWS region:

 - [GenerateDataKey](#kms-generate-data-key)
 - [Encrypt](#kms-encrypt)